microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 ## Note
 ServiceNow also offers an [advanced integration](https://marketplace.visualstudio.com/items?itemName=ServiceNow.vss-services-servicenow-devops) with Azure DevOps as a licensed product.
 The advanced integration includes connectivity goes beyond the pipeline integration to include Azure Boards, Azure Repos, Azure Test Plans and Azure Artifacts.
 The licensed product provides a DevOps data model connected to ServiceNow’s Service Graph and advanced reporting and auditing of key metrics.
 Find out more [here](https://www.servicenow.com/products/devops.html).
-For all support and feedbacks on the change management extension or the advanced integration, use contact us from https://your.servicenow.com/microsoft/devops-1cdf.
+For all support and feedback on the change management extension or the advanced integration, use contact us from https://your.servicenow.com/microsoft/devops-1cdf.

 ## FAQs
 ### How to register Azure DevOps in ServiceNow as an OAuth App

 If you plan to use OAuth to connect to your ServiceNow instance from Azure DevOps account, you first need to register the Azure DevOps as an OAuth app in ServiceNow.
-For details see [Creating an endpoint for clients to acccess the ServiceNow instance.](https://docs.servicenow.com/bundle/newyork-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html)
+For details, search for "Create an endpoint for external clients" in your ServiceNow product documentation (navigate to **System OAuth > Application Registry**).

 1. Navigate to **System OAuth > Application Registry** and then click **New**.
 2. On the interceptor page, click **Create an OAuth API endpoint for external clients** and then fill in the form.
 For the **Redirect URL**, use the following pattern to construct the URL.